ClaireGuerin/Bat-Project/README.txt

 #----------IN_RING----------#
 # Function that tests whether a certain point (agent) is on the ring of sound.
 # Inputs: center_x, center_y, radius, x, y
-# center_x: float.
+# callsource_x: float.
 Abscissa of the source of the call
-# center_y: float.
+# callsource_y: float.
 Ordinate of the source of the call
-# radius: float.
-Distance of the propagated call to its source
+# dcfs: float.
+Stands for Distance of Call from Source.
+Distance of the propagated call from its source
 # x: float.
 Abscissa of the object / point to be checked for
 # y: float.
 Ordinate of the object / point to be checked for